surveyjs/survey-library/packages/survey-angular-ui/README.md

 A free and open-source MIT-licensed JavaScript form builder library that allows you to design dynamic, data-driven, multi-language survey forms and run them in your Angular applications.

 > **NOTE**: This package requires Angular v13.0.0 or newer.
-With earlier Angular versions, you can use an [obsolete Knockout-powered SurveyJS Angular Form Library version](https://www.npmjs.com/package/survey-angular).
+With earlier Angular versions, you can use an [obsolete Knockout-dependent SurveyJS Angular Form Library version](https://www.npmjs.com/package/survey-angular).

 ## Features